app-obs/go/doc/API.md

 ### `Observability.StartSpan`

 Creates a new child span within an existing trace.
 This is used to instrument specific operations within a larger request flow.
+It returns a new context containing the child span.

 ```go
 func (o *Observability) StartSpan(ctx context.Context, name string, attrs SpanAttributes) (context.Context, Span)